aragami-xd/text-adventure-engine/README.md

 - each dialog / decision can have 1 id only. subsequent ids will **cause exception**
 - if no id is provided:
   - **tree**: program will throw an exception
-  - **dialogs**:
-    - *WARNING*: this dialog will only reachable if there is a dialog above with no links (or its chosen decision has no link), in which case it'll jump to this dialog without any id needed
+  - **dialogs**: *WARNING*: this dialog will only reachable if there is a dialog above with no links (or its chosen decision has no link), in which case it'll jump to this dialog without any id needed
-    - *WARNING 2*: first dialog doesn't need an id. the tree points to it automatically
   - **decisions**: the engine will provide a unique id for it
 - to escape the phrase, use 2 `$` characters: `$$[]` (can't use `\` because c doesn't like it). end result will be a single `$` character with the full marker

 **examples**:
 ```
-$[the first line of the file is the tree id]
+$[the first line of the file is the tree id] $D[dialog_id]

-- this is a dialog id: $[dialog_id], and put text here
+- this is a dialog id: $[dialog_id], and the tree links to this dialog as the first dialog
 + same with $[decisions]
 + the $[second] id will be $[ignored]: 'ignored' will be ignored and count as normal text of the sentence